telerik/kendo-ui-core/docs/controls/hybrid/styles/icons.md

     <div data-role="tabstrip">
         <a href="#index" data-icon="custom">Home</a>
     </div>

+#### Custom WebKit Masks after Kendo UI Q3 2012

+> **Important**
+>
-> **Important:** WebKit masks are now deprecated for Android mobile application, where background: url() should be used instead.
+> WebKit masks are now deprecated for Android mobile applications, where `background: url()` should be used instead.
 WebKit masks can still be used in iOS applications.

-In Q3 2012 due to numerous issues with WebKit mask icons, they were deprecated and Kendo UI Mobile introduced font icons.
+In Kendo UIQ3 2012 WebKit mask icons were deprecated due to numerous issues with them and the Kendo UI hybrid framework introduced font icons.
 This change requires the usage of additional styling to enable the WebKit masks as icons.

-Please note that the below example will disable all font icons.
+This example demonstrates how to define custom icon after Kendo UI Q3 2012.
+Note that the the code from below is going to disable all font icons.

-### Define custom icon after Q3 2012
+###### Example

     <style>
         .km-root .km-pane .km-view .km-icon {